rmahin/MouseTrap/README.md

 # MouseTrap

-Simple Program that allows to lock the mouse onto the primary screen in a multi-monitor setup.
-Useful if streaming or playing a game on a separate monitor.
+This is a simple program that will lock a cursor to your primary monitor.
+Useful for when streaming or playing games on a separate screen.

-Only works for Windows.
-Will require to Run as Administrator
+Works only for Windows.

+### Download

+Go to releases on the right and download MouseTrap.exe.

+### Usage

+Right click the .exe and select "Run as Administrator".
+When finished, use Windows Task Manager to end the process.